 - Provide space for candidates to talk through any previous convictions they may have and what impact it could have on working for the organisation.
 This gives you the chance to consider whether the conviction is relevant to the post advertised.
-You can check the eligibility of the role against our DBS check eligibility tool.

 - Make sure your recruitment practices are fair.
 Take a look at See Potential’s step-by-step guide to open recruitment.

 Not all care leavers will need all the support listed below, but these are some suggestions which could enhance your candidates' experience: